 John Werry discusses collecting Victorian-era antique furniture, and gives advice to new collectors.
 Based in the suburbs of Pennsylvania, Philadelphia, John can be reached via his blog, Rare Victorian, which is a member of our Hall of Fame.

 How did I get started collecting Victorian Furniture?
-Antiques is in my genes, my mother’s family were longtime antiquers and lived in a house built in the 18th Century.
+Antiques are in my genes.
+My mother’s family were longtime antiquers and lived in a house built in the 18th Century.
 But it really hit me about five years ago.
 We’d go furniture shopping and come out of the store not liking anything, empty handed.
-We didn’t like the quality or the design of today’s furniture, and we were getting tired of our cookie cutter house, it looked like everybody else’s.
-So we decided to go out into the country, find a historic property that had some uniqueness and character and some land.
+We didn’t like the quality or the design of today’s furniture, and we were getting tired of our cookie-cutter house.
+So we decided to go out into the country to find a historic property that had some uniqueness and character and some land.
 All of a sudden we had this Victorian home that was built in 1887.

 I fell in love with Victorian antiques because of the craftsmanship and because it was appropriate for the home, as opposed to Pottery Barn.
 Plus, the new furniture I had bought previously lost most of its value when I later tried to sell it.
 That’s not the case as long as you buy wisely with antiques.

 Collectors Weekly: What do you collect now?
 Specific types of Victorian furniture?